survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ...
 ```

 Run `npm run build`.
-As a result, you should get the same output as before.
+You should see the same output as before.

-You can execute these scripts through *npm run*.
-If you run it as is, it will give you the listing of available scripts.

 This works because npm adds *node_modules/.bin* temporarily to the path.
 As a result, rather than having to write `"build": "node_modules/.bin/webpack"`, we can do just `"build": "webpack"`.

+You can execute these kind of scripts through *npm run*.
+If you run it as is, it will give you the listing of available scripts.

 T> There are shortcuts like *npm start* and *npm test*.
 We can run these directly without *npm run* although that will work too.
 For those in hurry, you can use *npm t* to run your tests.

 T> It is possible to execute *npm run* anywhere within the project.
 It doesn't have to be run in the project root in order to work. npm will figure out the project root for you.

-## Useful Plugins for Development
+## Useful Development Plugins

 As webpack plugin ecosystem is quite diverse, there are a lot of plugins that can help specifically with development.
 I've listed a few of these below to give you a better idea of what's available: